 Hi Guys!
 Greetings from ALASKA!
 I am currently on a solo road trip from Southern California to Alaska and back…in my PRIUS [her name is Priscilla] and she handled the famous Alaska highway like a champ, despite what some people told me!

-I’m so grateful to be on this amazingly beautiful adventure and as I have been posting on social media, I have been getting some questions about how I live in my car and the deets involved.
+I’m so grateful to be on this amazingly beautiful adventure and as I have been posting on social media, I have been getting some questions about sleeping in my car and the deets involved.
 Sooooo, let me start by answering the most common…

 How do you sleep in your car for free?!
 And where the heck do you park overnight to do so??